OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 ![Webinar of the year](webinar.png)

-Webinars are a way for us to share and deep dive into a specific topic for our customers as well as the broader DevOps community and in this post, I'll be looking at how we run our webinars, how we improved them in 2020 and our top recommendations if you're working through the holiday period and some company.
+Webinars are a way for us to share and deep dive into a specific topic for our customers and the broader DevOps community.
+In this post, I'll be looking at how we run our webinars, how we improved them in 2020, and our top recommendations if you're working through the holiday period and some company.

 ## Octopus Webinars in 2020 - the numbers

-This year, I took over the running of the Octopus webinars, and we've had some exceptional webinars delivered by members of our Advisory team, members in our Engineering and Product teams and in this blog, I'm going to take you through our favorites that can keep you company over the festive break, if like me, you're working through it.
+This year, I took over the running of the Octopus webinars.
+We've had some exceptional webinars delivered by members of our Advisory team, members in our Engineering and Product teams, and in this blog, I'm going to take you through our favorites that can keep you company over the festive break, if like me, you're working through it.

 In 2020, we had: